Canada’s most incredible homes from Vancouver to Quebec

 Craigdarroch Castle, Victoria, British Columbia

-Visitors can step inside to take in the home’s four luxurious floors, which have been beautifully preserved.
+Today, visitors can step inside, to take in the home’s four luxurious floors, which have been beautifully preserved.
 Filled with exquisite stained-glass windows, intricate oak panelling and original Victorian-era furnishings, the house is now a National Historic Site.
 Despite its tragic history, Craigdarroch Castle remains one of the most remarkable structures in Victoria.
-Today, it's open to the public as a museum, offering a fascinating glimpse into 19th-century wealth and opulence.

 Saint George Manor, Mississauga, Ontario